Clifford (horse): Background

-Clifford was a dark bay or brown horse with a white spot on his right cheek that was perceived by many as ugly and weak.
+Clifford was a dark bay or brown horse with a white spot on his right jowel that was perceived by many as ugly and weak.
 The New York Times said about him, "As a yearling he was one of the poorest-looking animals of the lot in which he was offered for sale, and nothing great was expected of him."
 However, he ultimately became, according to the Times, "one of the most brilliant performers the American turf has ever known."
 Clifford was sired by the stallion Bramble and was out of the good racemare Duchess, who was sired by Kingfisher.
 He was foaled in Nashville, Tennessee, at W. H. Jackson's Belle Meade Stud.
 W.J.
 Cherry purchased the horse for $900 at Belle Meade's auction on April 27, 1891, and sold him shortly thereafter to Clifford Porter, who named the horse after himself.
 Although he only owned him for his first race.
 After he broke his maiden he was bought for $4,000 by Robert L Rose and Eugene Leigh.

 Theft

 Entering his 3-year-old season Clifford had only one start under his belt from the previous year but it was a maiden victory.
-On January 27th, 1893 he was stolen from his trainer Eugene Leigh's farm.
+On January 27, 1893, he was stolen from his trainer Eugene Leigh's farm.
 The thief had gotten on Clifford's back and rode off with him.
 Riding the horse 18 miles near Paris Kentucky but was stopped when Clifford became sore as he was not wearing any shoes.
 Unable to take the horse any further the thief left him in a farmer's field.
 He was quickly found and brought back to his original stable with a $500 reward for the capture of the thief but nothing came up afterward.
 It would be the first theft of a horse in Lexington since the Civil War.